skrapkam/samchang/src/projects/designer-onboarding/index.md

 #Our engineering team did a great job of breaking down this massive project into pieces.
 Instead of launching everything at once, we shipped one piece of the project at a time.
 While this "lean" approach wasn't perfect (e.g. folks not getting the bigger picture), it did two things for us:

-1. **It helped us to gradually see the impact of this project**.
+1. **It helped us gradually see the impact of this project**.
 For example, before requiring all designers to complete an application, we enabled the input of the application data in the account settings of existing designers.
 By doing this, we started to see a more complete picture of our designers.
 And thus, we had an inkling of what _we could eventually accomplish_ after shipping the last piece of the project.
 2. **Constantly shipping features boosted team morale.** We felt a sense of accomplishment in actually getting things out the door, and more importantly, incrementally delivering value to our users.

 ###Lean on data